Herwig9820/Justina_interpreter/README.md

 * overlap.jus: two method to print lines with overlapping print fields
 * SD_test.jus: perform some basic SD card tests
 * SD_parse.jus: write formatted data to an SD card, read it back and immediately parse this data into variables
-* web_calc.jus: a web server creating a scientific calculator on a web page
+* web_calc.jus: a web server creating a web page giving access to a scientific calculator
-*

 ![image](https://github.com/Herwig9820/Justina_interpreter/assets/74488682/64b22e24-ebe8-42a4-ac5b-5a43533a3bf6)

 # Documentation